 Copy reports from other workspaces

 When you find a report you like in a workspace or an app, you can make a copy of it and save it to a different workspace.
 Then you can modify your copy of the report, adding or deleting visuals and other elements.
-You don't have to worry about creating the data model - the copy of report will still reference the same dataset as the original report.
+You don't have to worry about creating the data model - the copy of report will still reference the same semantic model as the original report.
 And it's much easier to modify an existing report than it is to start from scratch.
 However, when you make an app from your workspace, sometimes you can't publish your copy of the report in the app.
-See Considerations and limitations in the article "Use datasets across workspaces" for details.
+See Considerations and limitations in the article "Use semantic models across workspaces" for details.

 - To copy a report, you need a Pro or Premium Per User (PPU) license, even if the original report is in a workspace in a Premium capacity.